Featured Article: William Carey’s Form of Agreement

 Tax season is once again upon us!
 Here are several reminders concerning tax issues that you may face.
 We trust that this information will be useful to you, both in giving you a better understanding of your reports and helping you to be aware of items that may affect your personal taxes.
 Please be sure that you are following published guidelines found in your Missionary Orientation Manual when listing expenses on your financial reports.
 Thank you!

 Tax related paperwork generated by WWNTBM will be in your SecureCloud folder on February 1st.
 This includes W-2 forms, MFR Summary Reports, and Estimated Tax letters.
-If you requested that we submit your tax information directly to your tax preparer, please note that those documents may not be sent until mid to late February.
+Be sure to look at the 2nd page of the MFR Summary, to see if there are any specific notes for you and your tax preparer.
+If you requested that we submit your tax information directly to your tax preparer, please note that those documents may not be sent until mid- to late February.
 This is to ensure that there is time for us to include any forms that may arrive in our office from other sources.
 If you have any questions, please contact Naomi.

 The Affordable Care Act and Your Taxes